 Copyright © 2021 AltAssets

-Penfund is a leading provider of junior capital to middle market companies throughout North America.
-The firm is currently investing its most recently established fund, Penfund Capital Fund VII.
+Back to All NewsPenfund is a leading provider of capital to middle market companies throughout North America.
+The firm is actively investing both senior and junior capital through Penfund Prime and Penfund Capital Fund VII.
 Penfund manages funds sourced from pension funds, insurance companies, banks, family offices and high-net-worth individuals located in Canada, the United States, the Middle East, and Europe.
-Penfund has invested more than $3 billion in over 225 companies since its establishment.
-Assets under management are approximately $2.8 billion.
+Penfund has invested more than C$3.0 billion in over 225 companies since its establishment.
+Assets under management are approximately C$3.0 billion.